Greek Gods & Manga – Library TBR

 • Morbius

-If there was a film that would be “the movie” of 2022, it would easily be Top Gun Maverick.
+If there were a film that would be the movie of 2022, it would easily be Top Gun: Maverick.
 I went to see Top Gun twice in theaters.
-My mom saw Top Gun 6 times in theaters.
-Top Gun was pivotal as it made going to see a movie in theaters so fun especially after the lull of the pandemic.
+My mom saw Top Gun six times in theaters.
+Top Gun was pivotal as it made going to see a movie in theaters so fun especially after the pandemic.
 I wouldn’t be surprised if I rewatched Top Gun in 2023 as my husband hasn’t seen it yet.

 TV Shows I Watched: